Navigating Veteran Employees: A Guide for New Leaders

 Recognize and reward small wins when they adopt new ways of working.

-Give Clear Expectations and Boundaries
+G: Give Clear Expectations and Boundaries

 While respect is essential, leaders must also set firm expectations.
 Strategies include: